HandyGold75/PyScript-WebSocket/README.md

 # PyScript-WebSocket

-A JavaScript WebSocket client meant to be used in PyScript.
+A JavaScript WebSocket client excample meant to be used in pyodide or PyScript.

-Pyodide doesn't support networking so networking actions are done in a JavaScript websocket client.
+Pyodide doesn't support networking so a JavaScript websocket client object is created and then parsed to the python script.

 _Note: I'm not an developer by profession and the code is far from best practice, this is just something I use personaly that I think might be usefull for someone else, if you see any improvements I'm open for suggestions._